Elimination Chamber (2013): Preliminary matches

 The first match that aired on the pay-per-view was the World Heavyweight Championship match, between The Big Show and the defending World Heavyweight Champion Alberto Del Rio.
 For the finish, Del Rio enzuigiri kicked Ricardo Rodriguez's bucket that Show was holding into his head which eventually led to his signature cross arm breaker for the submission victory.

 The second match featured United States Champion Antonio Cesaro defending his title against The Miz, who came into the match with an injured shoulder via an attack by Cesaro on Raw.
 Cesaro eventually won by disqualification after he knocked The Miz's leg, causing him to fall knee-first into his groin therefore forcing the referee to call for a low blow.
 Afterwards, a frustrated Miz intentionally gave Cesaro a low blow.

 The third match was the Elimination Chamber match, which involved Mark Henry, Daniel Bryan, Randy Orton, Kane, Chris Jericho, and Jack Swagger.
 Jericho and Bryan started the match, while the other four competitors were locked inside 'pods'.
 One pod at a time opened during the match at intervals of four minutes, releasing a wrestler into the match.
 Swagger was the first wrestler released, followed by Kane, Orton, and finally Henry.
-Before Henry entered the match, all of the five were down.
-Henry used the World's Strongest Slam to pin Bryan and eliminate him after approximately 16-and-a-half minutes.
-Kane was also eliminated by Henry in the same way.
-Swagger, Jericho and Orton teamed up to eliminate Henry, after a Big Boot by Swagger, Codebreaker by Jericho and an RKO by Orton to pin Henry after 23 minutes.
-After Henry was eliminated, he reentered the chamber and executed the World's Strongest Slam on the three.
+All of Henry's opponents had stayed down before the World's Strongest Man entered the match.
+Henry used the World's Strongest Slam to eliminate Bryan first and then Kane by pinfall.
+Swagger, Jericho and Orton teamed up to eliminate Henry, after a Big Boot by Swagger, Codebreaker by Jericho and an RKO by Orton in order for the Viper to pin Henry after 23 minutes.
+After Henry was eliminated, he re-entered the chamber and executed three World's Strongest Slams: one on Orton, one on Jericho and one on Swagger, but everything got broken up at last.
 Jericho was the next man to be eliminated, after an RKO from Orton.
 Immediately after the pin, Swagger rolled Orton up to win and become the Number 1 contender for the World Heavyweight Championship at WrestleMania 29.